Data Centers in Lübeck

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Lübeck, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions to the primary interconnection hub in Hamburg, located approximately 65 km away.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Lübeck as of September 2025.
+High-performance, low-latency access to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, is achieved through dedicated private network connections to the primary interconnection hub in Hamburg.

-Bare Metal: Bare metal server options are available in the region, often provisioned from larger nearby markets.
-Providers like IONOS offer dedicated server solutions that can serve workloads requiring physical hardware.
+Bare Metal: Bare metal server options are available in the region, often provisioned from providers in nearby major markets.
+Companies like Hivelocity and IONOS can provide dedicated server solutions that connect efficiently into the German network fabric.

 Power Analysis